lmarston12/Company_Absenteeism_Problem/README.md

 #### Test the model
 Based on the data the model has never seen before (test set), in ~74% (.7357) of the cased, the model will predict (correctly) if the person is going to be excessively absent.

+## Integrate Data into MySQL Workbench

+INSERT MySQL WORKBENCH LOGO

+## Visualize Insights for the Business in Tableau

+INSERT TABLEAU LOGO